skilesare/immortality/a_new_constitution/samplecode.md

     return false;
   }
 }
-//additional contracts will be requried that implement the functions of the fol House
+//additional contracts will be required that implement the functions of the fol House
 Senate
 Court